 Missing SBOM

-Problem: No SBOM or SBOM that doesn't include transitive dependencies.
+Problem: No SBOM, or an SBOM that omits the required top-level dependencies.

 Outdated Documentation